jlangch/venice/doc/readme/embedding.md

 (Java Microbenchmark Harness).
 JMH has been added to the JDK starting with JDK 12; for earlier versions, the dependencies have to be added explicitly.

-The benchmark did run on a 2017 MacBook Pro (Core i7 2.8 GHz).
+The benchmark did run on a 2017 MacBook Pro (Mac OSX, Core i7 2.8 GHz).

 **Results Java 8 Server VM:**